cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

    In the `credentials.properties` file you will need to populate the values for your deployment.

     ```text
-    ## Add the values for the Credentials to access the OpenShift Environment
+    # Add the values for the Credentials to access the IBM Cloud
-    ## Instructions to access this information can be found in the README.MD
+    # Instructions to access this information can be found in the README.MD
-    ## This is a template file and the ./launch.sh script looks for a file based on this template named credentials.properties
+    # This is a template file and the ./launch.sh script looks for a file based on this template named credentials.properties

-    ## gitops_repo_host: The host for the git repository
-    export TF_VAR_gitops_repo_host=github.com
+    # The host for the git repository (e.g. github.com, bitbucket.org).
+Supported Git servers are GitHub, Github Enterprise, Gitlab, Bitbucket, Azure DevOps, and Gitea.
+If this value is left commented out, the automation will default to using Gitea.
+    #TF_VAR_gitops_repo_host=

     ## gitops_repo_username: The username of the user with access to the repository
-    export TF_VAR_gitops_repo_username=
+    #export TF_VAR_gitops_repo_username=

     ## gitops_repo_token: The personal access token used to access the repository
-    export TF_VAR_gitops_repo_token=
+    #export TF_VAR_gitops_repo_token=

+    # The organization/owner/group on the git server where the gitops repository will be provisioned/found.
+If not provided the org will default to the username.
+    #TF_VAR_gitops_repo_org=

+    # The project on the Azure DevOps server where the gitops repository will be provisioned/found.
+This value is only required for repositories on Azure DevOps.
+    #TF_VAR_gitops_repo_project

     ## TF_VAR_server_url: The url for the OpenShift api server
     export TF_VAR_server_url=